jollyjinx/UnifiWireguardConfiguration/usg/config/jinx/README.md

 This script will be called with no argument at the end of the boot process and on provisioning with argument *runonprovision*

+## update-dhcpv6-pd.sh

+This script fixes a cpu problem with the dhcpv6 prefix daemon occuring when you have pppoe running to get to the internet.